 4. Attic Bedroom

-An attic bedroom offers a unique opportunity to embrace cozy, sloping ceilings and intimate nooks that define the best of cottage working with the natural architecture of the eaves, you can create a cocoon-like environment that feels tucked away from the rest of the light paint colors on the walls and ceilings to keep the space feeling open, while adding warm wooden floors for a touch of rustic charm.
-Built-in shelving or low-profile furniture helps maximize the floor space without overwhelming the layout is perfect for a guest retreat or a primary suite that prioritizes quietness and seclusion.
+An attic bedroom offers a unique opportunity to embrace cozy, sloping ceilings and intimate nooks that define the best of cottage living.
+By working with the natural architecture of the eaves, you can create a cocoon-like environment that feels tucked away from the rest of the house.
+Use light paint colors on the walls and ceilings to keep the space feeling open, while adding warm wooden floors for a touch of rustic charm.
+Built-in shelving or low-profile furniture helps maximize the floor space without overwhelming the room.
+This layout is perfect for a guest retreat or a primary suite that prioritizes quietness and seclusion.

 5. Pastel Blue